Corporate Governance

 Independence of Members of Board

-The Board of Directors currently consists of four (4) directors, three (3) of whom are independent based upon the tests for independence set forth in Multilateral Instrument 52-110.
-Eric Brown, Leslie O'Connor and David Neuhauser are independent.
+The Board of Directors currently consists of six (6) directors, five (5) of whom are independent based upon the tests for independence set forth in Multilateral Instrument 52-110.
+Eric Brown, Leslie O'Connor, David Neuhauser, Evan Templeton, and Doug Urch are independent.
 Wolf Regener is not independent by virtue of serving as President and CEO.

 The audit committee is composed entirely of independent directors who meet with BNK’s auditors without management in attendance.